 This strategy refers to any situation where the defendant did not

-knowingly sell or create the counterfeit.
-Without showing the defendant was aware
+knowingly sell or create the counterfeit goods.
+Without showing the defendant knew

-you unknowingly purchased a counterfeit bag and tried to resell it, you could
+unknowingly purchased a counterfeit bag and tried to resell it, you could